ibm-cloud-docs/EventStreams/connecting_es.md

 :   If your workload is running entirely within the {{site.data.keyword.Bluemix_notm}}, and public access to the service is not required, {{site.data.keyword.messagehub}} instances can instead be configured to be accessible only over the {{site.data.keyword.Bluemix_notm}} private network.
 This offers increased isolation and does not incur the egress bandwidth charges associated with public traffic.
 Instances can also be configured to be accessible over both the {{site.data.keyword.Bluemix_notm}} public and private networks.

 Context-based restrictions
-:   You can define access rules that limit the network locations where connections are accepted from, according to certain characteristics.
+:   You can define access rules that limit the network locations that connections are accepted from according to certain characteristics.
 For example, network type, IP ranges, VPC, or other services.

 For more information, see [Restricting network access](docs/EventStreams?topic=EventStreams-restrict_access).